Search

 Professional Bio

-My research and teaching areas cross several fields: early modern studies; American (including African American and Native) studies before 1900; and contemporary Native studies.
-Across my career, I have published eleven books and well over sixty articles and chapters in books on a variety of subjects.
-I'm very grateful to have been named the 2018 Honored Scholar in Early American Literature by the MLA Forum in American Literature to 1800.
-My scholarship and my teaching enhance each other, as evidenced by my having been honored with two teaching awards, the Malvin and Lea P. Bank Outstanding Teaching Award, 2016, and the College of the Liberal Arts Teaching Award, 2005.
+Across my career, I have published eleven books (including anthologies, scholarly editions, edited collections, and a monograph) and well over sixty articles and chapters in books on a variety of subjects.
+I'm very grateful to have been named the 2018 Honored Scholar in Early American Literature by the MLA Forum in American Literature to 1800, a lifetime achievement award for research and professional accomplishments.
+At Penn State, I was honored to receive two teaching awards, the Malvin and Lea P. Bank Outstanding Teaching Award, 2016, and the College of the Liberal Arts Teaching Award, 2005.

 Research Interests